 The glow of the fading sun before dusk makes the desert come alive.
 The complex beauty with its changing hues of orange, and then almost tangerine.
 The clouds like cotton-candy, blush at the warm touch of the sun naturally turning them bright red, fire red, scarlet, mauve then amethyst, as the sky darkens to obsidian.
 It is magnificent!!

 When Michael returned, the fun began as we did the tourist stuff.
 Genuinely trying to forget about my swollen foot, we walked through the streets of Tubac and trough the whole Miniature Museum.
 Tiny renditions of famous abodes headline at this educational & interactive museum of miniatures.
-I enjoyed the Mission San Xavier del Bac, a historic Spanish Catholic mission located about 10 miles south of Tucson, on the Tohono O'odham Nation San Xavier Indian Reservation.
+I enjoyed the Mission San Xavier del Bac, a historic Spanish Catholic mission located about 10 mi/16 km south of Tucson, on the Tohono O'odham Nation San Xavier Indian Reservation.

 Talk to you later when I write the next details of our memorable journey during the months of March, April and May 2018!